 7. Hard-boiled eggs

 Surely you can't boil an egg in an air fryer?
 Yes, actually, you can!
 Get the timing and temperature right, and the air fryer will deliver perfect results every time.
 In addition, in the air fryer you're likely to be able to cook more eggs than you can fit in a typical saucepan, and there's minimal washing up, too.
 Note that the various cooking times for different-sized eggs in an air fryer aren't far off how long they'd take to cook in a pan, either.
 We found that air fryer eggs are effortless and taste great, and we're (fairly) confident that you will too.

 The baked potato is a staple meal for many households and although not all air fryers have a "bake" preset, we can vouch that there is such a thing as a baked potato air fryer recipe that works.
 Depending on your air fryer, it won't necessarily save you money on your energy bills due to the time it takes to make an air fryer baked potato, but we can all but guarantee that you'll achieve a crispy skin and fluffy inside – so it will certainly be worth it.

-Arriving in a can, there's very little prep you need to do before cooking chickpeas in the air fryer – with the results a delicious, crunchy, super-healthy snack.
-Simply rinse, drain and season; they'll be ready to enjoy within just 15 minutes.
+Arriving in a can, there's very little prep you need to do before cooking chickpeas in the air fryer, and then you'll have a delicious, crunchy, super-healthy snack.
+Simply rinse, drain, and season; they'll be ready to enjoy within just 15 minutes.